AlexanderLapygin/dags/CONTRIBUTING.md

 Please conform to the issue template and provide a clear path to reproduction with a code example.
 The best way to show the bug is to add a failing unit test to your fork and pass it to us by the pull request.

-## Proposing new or changed API?
+## Proposing something new?

-Please provide thoughtful comments and some sample API code.
+Please provide thoughtful comments and some sample code.
 Proposals that doesn't line up with our roadmap or doesn't have a thoughtful explanation will be closed.

 ## Making a Pull Request?